GabMartino/TransformerForDummies/README.md

 From a practical point of view though, we need to understand when have different lenghts is convenient, necessary or else:
 - *Training*:
   - during the training the batch size is larger than 1, so the padding *IS NECESSARY*.
   - It theory it is also possible to create batches for the encoder and the decoder of different lenghts (sequence lenghts, not the batch size of course).
-This can be annoying from the implementative point of view, but it could be convenient if there a large difference in the lenghts of tokens between the two languages (if we consider a translation task)
+This can be annoying from the implementative point of view, but it could be convenient if there is a large difference in the lenghts of the sequences between the two languages (if we consider a translation task)
   - In practise during the training, the dataloader is often implemented using the same lenghts for the encoder's and decoder's inputs
 - *Inference*:
   - At inference time (manually testing the model for example) often we use just one input, in this case we don't need the padding since the batch size = 1.